Whitewater, WI Real Estate

 Avg Days on Market

-The average days on market for a home sold in February (20) increased by 6 days compared to January.
-This represents a 42.85% increase in days on market for homes in the market from the previous month.
-Compared to the same month last year, the days on market for homes sold decreased by 26, a -56.52% year-over-year change.
+The average days on market for a home sold in April (16) decreased by 23 days compared to March.
+This represents a 58.97% decrease in days on market for homes in the market from the previous month.
+Compared to the same month last year, the days on market for homes sold decreased by 49, a -75.38% year-over-year change.

 Average Days on Market is the time period between the date when a home is listed for sale in an MLS system and the date it is sold.